 How Much Does It Cost To Visit The Crow Castle

 It is free to visit the castle grounds and park, and 610 JPY (6 us$) to enter the Matsumoto-jo Castle.

-We stayed at Richmond Hotel which was nice!
+We stayed at the Richmond Hotel which was nice.
 The location is great, right in the middle of the center of Matsumoto with walking distance to everything.
 The hotel is very clean.
 The rooms are a bit small, but that`s normal in Japan.